yvelikova/axway-open-docs/content/en/docs/apigw_poldev/general_remote_hosts.md

 **Port**:\
 The TCP port on the remote host to connect to.
 Defaults to `80`.

-**Maximum Connections**:\
+**Maximum connections**:\
 The maximum number of connections to open to a remote host.
 If the maximum number of connections has already been established, the API Gateway instance waits for a connection to drop or become idle before making another request.
-The default maximum is 128 connections.
+The default value is `-1`, which allows unlimited connections.
+In the absence of a remote host, a global default value of `128` applies.

 **Allow HTTP 1.1**:\
 The API Gateway uses HTTP 1.0 by default to send requests to a remote host.
 This prevents any anomalies if the destination server does not fully support HTTP 1.1.
 If the API Gateway is routing on to a remote host that fully supports HTTP 1.1, you can use this setting to enable API Gateway to use HTTP 1.1.